G-Research/ApiSurface/README.md

 ## Compatibility notes

-This project is untested on the .NET Framework; if it works on e.g. net481, this is purely by coincidence.
+This project is untested on older versions of the .NET Framework and of .NET Core; check the GitHub Actions test matrix to see the platforms on which the tests run.
-Similarly, netcoreapp2.1 and earlier are untested.

 ## Fully worked end-to-end example